open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 ---
-title: "Deployment scenario using a aggregate(d) component"
+title: "Deployment scenario using an aggregate(d) component"
 description: "Deploying a microservice architecture with components."
 date: 2023-06-20T10:00:00+00:00
 lastmod: 2023-06-20:00:00+00:00